heraglined-rgb/executive-business-dashboard/README.md

-# executive-business-dashboard
+# executive business dashboard
-Executive-style business analysis showcasing data-driven insights and recommendations. recommendations.
+Executive style business analysis showcasing data driven insights and recommendations.
 # Executive Business Dashboard
+Prepared by: Jacinta
 ## Overview
-This project demonstrates how business data can be analyzed and transformed into clear, executive-level insights and recommendations.
-The focus is on decision-making, communication, and practical business impact.
+This project demonstrates how business data can be analyzed and transformed into clear, executive level insights and recommendations.
+The focus is on decision making, communication, and practical business impact.

 ## Project Objective
 - Analyze business performance data